PART 4 of The Ultimate Thanksgiving Prep Series: Gluten-Free Stuffing with Apples, Sausage, Pine Nuts, and…a special twist.

 That year we created the perfect base for this stuffing recipe that has evolved only slightly over the years.
 And it is with great pride that, today I present you with what will most likely be our Family Stuffing Recipe that will be handed down to the generations that will follow my mother and I.

-On top of that magical bread combo, there is also a secret ingredient in this recipe.
+But there is also a secret ingredient in this recipe.
 This ingredient, when mixed with the other delectable flavors called for, knocks this one out of the park.

 No more teasing.